MTry/homebridge-smart-irrigation/README.md

 ## Operating Logic & Scheduling

-If `masterDisable` is not enabled, the plugin will check if watering can be completed today by however many minutes before sunrise  specified in `sunriseOffset` or else will schedule the irrigation for the next day.
+If `masterDisable` is not checked, the plugin will calculate the total watering durartion and check if watering can be completed today before sunrise or by the time as specified in `sunriseOffset`.
+If not, it will schedule the irrigation for the next day.
 Regardless of `masterDisable` it will gather the weather information and also send a notification email if `emailEnable` is set.

 Forecasted low and high temperature higher than their respective thresholds must be met for the day being scheduled.

-If `adaptive` watering is disabled for a zone, but scheduling remains `enabled`, the zone will be watered based on the calculatd time, else for the number of minutes specified in `defDuration`.
+If `adaptive` watering is disabled for a zone, but scheduling remains `enabled`, the zone will be watered for the number of minutes specified by `defDuration` and not factor any other calculations.

 The plugin schedules asynchronous zone watering - cycling sequentially through all the scheduled zones needing water one at a time and repeats the process the number of times specified by `cycles`.